ckeditor/ckeditor5/packages/ckeditor5-easy-image/docs/features/easy-image.md

 All that with virtually zero server setup.

 <info-box>
-	Check out the comprehensive {@link features/image-upload Image upload guide} to learn about other ways to upload images in CKEditor 5.
+	Check out the comprehensive {@link features/image-upload Image upload overview} to learn about other ways to upload images in CKEditor 5.
 </info-box>

 ### Demo